cyclejs-community/component-combinators/README.md

 (whether DOM sinks or non-DOM sinks).
 Those defaults have been extracted for our large oodebase and seem to cover the vast majority of the patterns which occurred in that codebase.

-## Composing a app from components
+## Composing an app from components
 The original point of the combinator library is to compose an application by building it from components.
 In the previous sections, we have shown some combinators handling logic, and control flow.
 There are other combinators handling state injection and interface adaptation, so that inputs